Types Of Remote Sensing: Technology Changing The World

 Radars and lasers are breathtaking attributes of sci-fi movies no longer as it was just a few decades ago.
 These innovations have been widely used as types of sensors in remote sensing since science made a giant step ahead.

 Over the span of time, remote sensing technology found its applications in various spheres of human life.
 Farmers benefit from the types of remote sensing satellites on a daily basis.
-Many important decisions ground on the data from RADARSAT, TerraSAR-X, SRTM, EOS, ERS, Sentinel, LANDSAT, among others.
+Many important decisions ground on the data from RADARSAT, TerraSAR-X, SRTM, EOSDA, ERS, Sentinel, LANDSAT, among others.

 There exist two main types of remote sensing classified according to the source of signal they use to explore the object, active vs. passive.
 Active remote sensing instruments operate with their own source of emission or light, while passive ones rely on the reflected one.
 Radiation also differs by wavelengths that fall into short (visible, NIR, MIR) and long (microwave).